Standard 52-card deck

 The standard 52-card deck of French-suited playing cards is the most common pack of playing cards used today.
-In English-speaking countries it is the only traditional pack used for playing cards; in many countries of the world, however, it is used alongside other traditional, often older, standard packs with different suit systems such as those with German-, Italian-, Spanish- or Swiss suits.
-The most common pattern of French-suited cards worldwide and the only one commonly available in Britain and the United States is the English pattern pack.
+The main feature of most playing card decks that empower their use in diverse games and other activities is their double-sided design, where one side, usually bearing a colourful or complex pattern, is exactly identical on all playing cards, thus ensuring the anonymity and fungibility of the cards when their value is to be kept secret, and a second side, that, when apparent, is unique to every individual card in a deck, usually bearing a suit as well as an alphanumerical value, which may be used to distinguish the card in game mechanics.
+In English-speaking countries it is the only traditional pack used for playing cards; in many countries, however, it is used alongside other traditional, often older, standard packs with different suit systems such as those with German-, Italian-, Spanish- or Swiss suits.
+The most common pattern of French-suited cards worldwide and the only one commonly available in English-speaking countries is the English pattern pack.
 The second most common is the Belgian-Genoese pattern, designed in France, but whose use spread to Spain, Italy, the Ottoman Empire, the Balkans and much of North Africa and the Middle East.
-In addition to those, there are other major international and regional patterns including standard 52-card packs, for example, in Italy that use Italian-suited cards.
+In addition to those, there are other major international and regional patterns including standard 48-card packs, for example, in Italy that use Italian-suited cards.
 In other regions, such as Spain and Switzerland, the traditional standard pack comprises 36, 40 or 48 cards.